Quick answer

 Managing Complexity in Multi-Variable Decisions

 Nowadays leaders must balance financial metrics, operational efficiency, customer preferences, regulatory constraints, and competitive pressures to make decisions.
-Intelligent decision support systems can process vast datasets across these variables and identify correlations and trade-offs that may go unnoticed by humans.
+AI’s ability to process vast datasets across these variables identifies correlations and trade-offs that may go unnoticed by human decision makers.
 Thus, these systems synthesize complex inputs into actionable recommendations for organizations to avoid oversimplified thinking and make more balanced choices.

 Gaining Predictive and Prescriptive Capabilities